trebisky/Fire3/README.md

 This board is based on the Samsung s5p6818 chip.

+1. Arm_wrap - tool for "wrapping" a binary file into an ELF file
 1. Blink32 - tiny standalone program to blink onboard LED in A32 mode
 1. Blink64 - small standalone program to blink onboard LED in A64 mode
 1. Boot1 - disassemble the "bl2" boot loader distributed with Linux